467Group3A/rimjobs/README.md

 - [ ] Checkout system
 	- [ ] Third party cc authorization linked
 	- [ ] Creates order in db
+	- [ ] Upon succesfull payment received by 3rd party, a confirmation is sent to the customers email

 **Employee**
 - [ ] View all orders